-Let’s talk about marriage.
+Let’s talk about creating a happy marriage.

 My husband and I are approaching our 15th anniversary.
 He’s still my best friend.
 I’m still his confidante.
 We like each other.
 We want to be together.
 I miss him when he’s gone.
 He wants to come home to me.
 We choose each other.
 Not because it just happened or because we got lucky.
 I mean, soulmates are romantic, but are they reality?
 I love my husband deeply.
 He is truly my favorite person.
 But our marriage isn’t perfect.
 It never will be.
 But it is good.
 It is a blessing.
 Here’s to 15 years of marriage, and dreaming of 50 more!